Technology WordPress Tips & Tricks

 #1 Create a User

 Now, we’ll be able to connect to a remote server only if it has a user matching our host.
-Therefore, the first thing you should do is, create a database user on the server’s MySQL with the host as your own computer’s public IP address.
-Then, assign the desired database to that user.
+Therefore, the first thing you should do is create a database user on the server’s MySQL with the host as your own computer’s public IP address.
+You will need a static IP address for this to work.
+Also, you could double-check your address with a What’s My IP tool before creating the database user.

 Sounds complicated?!